asusoda/organize-a-workshop/README.md

 ## Table of Contents

 * About this guide
-* How to get your workshop at a SoDA meeting
+* How to get your tech talk at a SoDA meeting
-* How to structure your workshop
+* How to create workshop
+* How to present on a technical topic
 * Examples